awilliams219/OnDutyServer/README.md

 Server software for the OnDuty mobile application

+Copy app/config/paramaters.yml.dist to app/config/parameters.yml and configure as needed.

 Run `composer update` from the app dir.

 Bring everything up with `docker-compose up &`